apioo/fusio/README.md

 definition.
 The code can be used as great starting point to rapidly build your API.
 The tool is available at: https://generate.apioo.de/

-# Backend

-Fusio provides several apps which work with the internal backend API.
-These apps can be used to manage and work with the API.
-This section gives a high level overview what the Fusio system provides and how the application is structured.

-## API
+# Internal API

-If you install a Fusio system it setups the default API.
-Through the API it is possible to manage the complete system.
-Because of that Fusio has some reserved paths which are needed by the system.
+If you install Fusio it provides the internal API.
+Through the internal API it is possible to manage the complete system.
+This means you can create i.e. routes, actions, schemas etc. Because of this Fusio has some reserved paths which are needed by the system.

 * `/backend`
   Endpoints for the system configuration